 Financial aid recipients who completely withdraw, drop out, or are dismissed from school before completing 60 percent of the term may be required to repay a portion of the funds they received to the U.S. Department of Education.
 Students who earn no passing grades in a given term are assumed to have unofficially withdrawn.
 Officially and unofficially withdrawn students may be required to repay a portion of financial aid received.
 For more information on withdrawals and repayments, visit http://www.cnm.edu/depts/fass/requirements/refundrepay.html .

-Financial Aid Disbursement for Students in Late-Starting Classes
+Financial Aid Funds Release for Students in Late-Starting Classes

-Financial aid eligible students enrolled in late-starting classes can expect disbursement of funds approximately three weeks after classes begin.
+Financial aid eligible students enrolled in late-starting classes can expect release of financial aid funds approximately three weeks after classes begin.
 Students enrolled in multiple late-starting classes with different start dates can expect multiple disbursements.

 In addition, your cost of attendance can potentially be reduced based on the maximum number of weeks you are attending.
 This may reduce your financial aid award.